osaro-imohe/plant/README.md

  # Biggest problems
  * Encountered some issues with clashing type definitions with d3.
 I modified the start scipt in package.json to warn about those errors but still allow compilation.
 This is defintely something I would fix if given more time.
  * I had some difficulty using d3 to segrate data into individual bins for further rendering.
-That took me a significant amount of time to get right.

  # Possible improvements
  * Percentage break down on histogram component (a little complicated to implement with d3, didn't have enough time to get around to this).